BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-IO's-&-Categories.md

 and `error`/`info`.

-These work exactly like the user-made categories in the `notify` event.
+These work exactly like the user-made categories in the `notify` action.
 The first existent category (from left to right) will be used.
 This allows you to change all built-in notifications with just two entries in your *notifications* section:
 ```YAML
 notifications: